Alfred Sim: Musical

 Sim represented Singapore at the Hong Kong Asian-Pop Music Festival 2017.
 He finished as overall Top 3 and managed to win the "Best Stage Performance" award.

 In September 2017, Sim performed at the Stärker Music Carnival 2017 which headlined Taiwanese vocal powerhouse, A-Lin.

 In March 2021, Sim held 'RE:BIRTH' concert together with Tay Kewei. at Sands Theatre.

-Athletics career
+Athletics

 Sim completed his degree in Bachelor of Exercise and Sports Science at the Edith Cowan University.
 Since 2008, Sim has been a youth development coach for the Singapore Athletic Association, and has trained athletes such as Calvin Kang Li Loong, Shalindran Sathiyanesan and Joshua Lim.
 In 2010, Sim founded Reactiv, which specialises in training athletes.

 Sim was awarded the POSB Everyday Champions Award 2009, organised by POSB Bank and Singapore Sports Council.
 In the same year, SSC awarded him with the High Performance Coaches Scholarship.

 Personal life

 Sim married Tay Kewei in January 2015.
 Together, they have three sons.